RunestoneInteractive/thinkcspy/_sources/Studios/bugz.rst

 But since 'q' words are worth so many points, we want to make sure our players aren't cheating and making up words that start with 'q'.
 So for every word that begins with 'q', the program checks to make sure the following letter is 'u'.
 If we find an exception, for instance "qrie", negate all their points and give that cheater an overall score of 0!

-The only problem is, the code doesn't work.
+The only problem is, the code we have so far doesn't work.

 .. activecode:: bugz_walkthrough

     def launch_scrabble(words):
         points = 0
         for word in words:
-            points += 1
+            points += 1     # equivalent to points = points + 1
             if (word[0] == "q" and word[1] == "u"):
                 points += 10
             else: